 There is no other band that is affected by as many forms of propagation as 6 meters (50 MHz).
 Sporadic-E (Es) in summer and midwinter.
 TEP (transequatorial propagation) around March/April and September/October.
 F2 propagation and aurora in periods of high solar activity.
 Meteorscatter and the almost daily present troposcatter.
 But even in tropo conditions, where most radio amateurs switch to the 2 meter or 70 centimeter band, you can do surprisingly long distances at 6 meter.
 Even EME is done on this band.
 The 6 meter band is therefore rightly called ‘The Magic Band’.

 For me personally, the most spectacular propagation on 6 meters is the annual multi-hop sporadic-E. This propagation occurs mainly in late spring and early summer.
 In the Northern Hemisphere from May to July and in the Southern Hemisphere from November to January.
 With multihop Es, DX up to 10,000 kilometers (6,000 miles) and more is possible.

 Participate with limited resources

 Now you would think that you would at least need a large directional antenna to be able to participate in DX.
 For example, on QRZ.com you can see stations on the 6 meter band with large antenna installations.
-From cubical quads to stacked yagis which pick up weak signals well.
+From cubical quads to stacked yagis which pick up weak signals very well.
 Thanks to these stations you can participate with only limited resources.
-With limited resources I mean a hula hoop, some speaker wire and an SO-239 connector.
+With limited resources I mean a hula hoop, some speaker wire and an SO-239 socket.
 Get ready to build your classic halo antenna.